Review of Honest Kitchen Whole Food Clusters Dog Food

-Honest Kitchen Whole Food Clusters earns the Advisor’s second-highest rating of 4.5 stars.
+Honest Kitchen Whole Food Clusters earns the Advisor’s top rating of 5 stars.

-Honest Kitchen Whole Food Clusters Beef Recipe was selected to represent the other products in the line for this review.
+Honest Kitchen Whole Food Clusters Grain Free Beef Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 THK Whole Food Clusters Beef Recipe